Start your blog entry off right with a powerful, thoughtfully crafted outline.

 What is a Blog Post Outline?
 A blog post outline is a document that helps you organize your ideas before you begin writing a post.

 Sure, as content marketers we all wish our muse would arrive and set our typing fingers flying across the keyboard at warp speed.
-But if everyone waited for those moments, well, we probably wouldn’t have much to read.
+But if everyone waited for those moments (or relied solely on AI inspiration), well, we probably wouldn’t have much to read.

 If you write content for your own website or you’re a professional content marketing specialist tasked with creating traffic-driving posts for clients, you’ve probably found yourself either unable to start writing a post or stuck with writing that justdoesn’t work.